The Pink Equine guide on how to measure individual parts of a bridle, to ensure you find one with the best fit.

 To find the length of the noseband, start a couple of fingers width (about an inch) below the cheekbones, and measure the total circumference of the muzzle (Marked E – F on the image).
 Make sure the measuring tape is loose enough that you can fit two fingers under the tape.

-Finally, if all else fails and for some reason, you are unable to measure your horse or pony, or get hold of a bridle, use the size of your horse’s headcollar as a guide.
-It is not anywhere near as precise as the first three methods, but chances are if your horse is in a full-size headcollar you can start with a full-size bridle and work from there.
+Finally, if all else fails and you have no other option, you can use the size of your horse’s headcollar as a guide.
+It is not anywhere near as precise as the other methods outlined in this guide, but for example if your horse is in a full-size headcollar you can start with a full-size bridle and work from there.